DataDog/browser-sdk/packages/rum/README.md

   ```
   addRumGlobalContext (key: string, value: any)  # add one key-value to the default context
+  removeRumGlobalContext (key: string)  # remove one key of the default context
   setRumGlobalContext (context: Context)  # entirely replace the default context
   ```